lgili/python-packaging-tool/README.md

 8) Run `ppt installer` to create an installer for your application that you can distribute.

 More detailed information can be found in the [FBS tutorial](https://github.com/mherrmann/fbs-tutorial)

+## Dependecies
+install python dev from your version like
+`sudo apt-get install python3.11-dev` to build on linux *deb
+`apt-get install squashfs-tools`
+`gem install fpm`